dotnet/designs/accepted/2020/workloads/workload-resolvers.md

 - Look up the Name of the requested SDK in the workload manifests, matching to the workload pack IDs
 - If a matching workload pack is found in a workload manifest, then get its version number, and use that version number to generate the path where that workload pack would be installed.
 This should be the following, or similar: `<DOTNET ROOT>/packs/<PACK ID>/<PACK VERSION>/Sdk`
 - If the workload pack is installed (ie the path (except the final `Sdk`) exists), then return the generated path
-- If the workload pack is not installed, then the returned `SdkResult` should:
+- If the workload pack is not installed, then the resolver should return a successful `SdkResult` which:
-  - Have `Success` set to true
-  - Return no SDK paths
+  - Has no resolved SDK Paths
-  - Include a `MissingWorkloadPack` item to add to the evaluation result.
+  - Includes a `MissingWorkloadPack` item to add to the evaluation result.
 The identity should be the name of the workload pack / MSBuild SDK that was requested.
 It should have `Version` metadata set to the version that was read from the workload manifest.

 However, if the requested SDK name is `Microsoft.NET.SDK.WorkloadAutoImportPropsLocator`, then the resolver should instead behave as follows: